soundpress/RulesOfNYC/docs/c06/index.rst

    (2) USDA Soil Conservation Service Soil Type Boundaries, USDA SCS, Room 771, Federal Building, 100 South Clinton Street, P.O.
 Box 7248, Syracuse, New York 13261-7248.

-   (3) Standard Methods for the Examination of Water and Wastewater, 12th edition, 1965, Table 18, "Qualitative Description of Odors," page 306, American Public Health Association, American Water Works Association, and Water Pollution Control Federation, 2626 Pennsylvania Avenue NW, Washington, D.C.
-20037.

-   (4) Standard Methods for the Examination of Water and Wastewater, 18th edition, 1992, American Public Health Association, American Water Works Association, and Water Environment Federation, 2626 Pennsylvania Avenue NW, Washington, D.C.
-20037.

-   (5) Methods for Chemical Analysis of Water and Wastes, 1979, Environmental Protection Agency (EPA), Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
-20402.

-   (6) State Environmental Quality Review Act, New York State Environmental Conservation Law, Article 8 (ECL §§ 8-0101 et seq.), Department of State, 162 Washington Avenue, Albany, New York 12231.

-   (7) Public Water Supplies; Sewerage and Sewage Control, New York State Public Health Law, Article 11 (PHL §§ 1100 et seq.), Department of State, 41 State Street, Albany, New York 12231.

-   (8) Classifications and Standards of Quality and Purity, 6 NYCRR Parts 701 and 703, Department of State, 41 State Street, Albany, New York 12231.

-   (9) Standards for Individual Water Supply and Wastewater Treatment Systems, 10 NYCRR Part 75 and Appendix 75-A, Department of State, 41 State Street, Albany, New York 12231.
+   (3) National Engineering Handbook, Part 630, Chapter 7, Hydrologic Soil Groups, U.S. Department of Agriculture, National Resources Conservation Service, 2009, U.S. Department of Agriculture 1400 Independence Ave., Washington, D.C.
+20250.

-   (10) New York State Department of Environmental Conservation Technical and Operational Guidance Series (TOGS) 1.1.1, Ambient Water Quality and Guidance Values (October 22, 1993, Reissue Date June 1998, as modified and supplemented by the January 1999 Errata Sheet and the April 2000 and June 2004 Addenda), New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.
+   (4) New York State Department of Environmental Conservation Technical and Operational Guidance Series (TOGS) 1.1.1, Ambient Water Quality Standards and Guidance Values and Groundwater Effluent Limitations (October 22, 1993, Reissue Date June 1998, as modified and supplemented by the January 1999 Errata Sheet and the April 2000 and June 2004 Addenda), New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

-   (11) New York State Department of Environmental Conservation Technical and Operational Guidance Series (TOGS) 1.3.1, Total Maximum Daily Loads and Water Quality Based Effluent Limits , including Amendments A through E , New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.
+   (5) New York State Department of Environmental Conservation Technical and Operational Guidance Series (TOGS) 1.3.1, Total Maximum Daily Loads and Water Quality Based Effluent Limits , including Amendments A through E , New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

-   (12) New York State Department of Environmental Conservation Technical and Operational Guidance Series (TOGS) 1.3.1B, Total Maximum Daily Loads and Water Quality-Based Effluent Limits, Amendments-Low and Intermittent Stream Standards , New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.
+   (6) New York State Department of Environmental Conservation Technical and Operational Guidance Series (TOGS) 1.3.1B, Total Maximum Daily Loads and Water Quality-Based Effluent Limits, Amendments-Low and Intermittent Stream Standards , New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

-   (13) New York State Environmental Conservation SPDES General Permit for Storm Water Discharges from Construction Activities, Permit No. GP-0-08-001, Dated January 29, 2010, New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.
+   (7) New York State Department of Environmental Conservation SPDES General Permit for Stormwater Discharges from Construction Activity, Permit No. GP-0-15-002, Effective January 29, 2015, New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

-   (14) Design Standards for Wastewater Treatment Works, Intermediate Sized Sewerage Facilities, 1988, New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.
+   (8) New York State Design Standards for Intermediate Sized Wastewater Treatment Systems, 2014, New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

+   (9) New York State Stormwater Design Manual, 2015, New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

+   (10) Model Sewer Use Law, 1994, New York State Department of Environmental Conservation, 625 Broadway, Albany, New York 12233.

-   (15) Recommended Standards for Wastewater Facilities, Great Lakes – Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers, 2004, Health Education Services, P.O.
+   (11) Recommended Standards for Wastewater Facilities, Great Lakes-Upper Mississippi River Board of State and Provincial Public Health and Environmental Managers, 2014, Health Education Services, Health Education Services Division, P.O.
 Box 7126, Albany, New York 12224.